ramesh130/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-I used the data set provided by Udacity as I found it diffult to get good data set buy running the simulator myself.
+I used the data set provided by Udacity as well as data I generated to augment the data set.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I also used images of vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover in case it goes off the road.
-Below are the examples of the same.

 ![alt text][image3]
 ![alt text][image4]
+![alt text][image22]
+![alt text][image33]
+![alt text][image44]

+I also used images of vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover in case it goes off the road.
 Below are images for data when the car veers offroad-

 ![alt text][image5]
 ![alt text][image6]